**April – August- Baited or Hounds

 ** October – November – Hounds Only.

 This trophy black bear hunt takes place in the northeast part of the 1.7 million-acre White Mountain Apache Indian Reservation in east-central Arizona.
 Several of the top Boone and Crockett black bears have come off this Reservation.
 In fact, this outfitter took the state record bear recently.
 A tremendous trophy with a skull of over 22″!
 This is a high success, low volume hunt with only 2-4 hunters in camp per week.
 Hunts are conducted over bait in the Spring and early Summer and typically a combination of both bait and hound hunting in late Summer.
 Then, strictly hound hunting in the Fall.
-Some of the biggest bears are taken are in the Summer when these bears rut.
+Some of the biggest bears are taken in the Summer during the rut.
 Due to the higher elevation (over 8,000′) the bear hides are good all season long!
-Rifle and bow hunters are welcome.
 No other black bear hunt in North America offers this seclusion, skull size, color-phase percentage, bait or hounds hunting style and low-volume atmosphere.
 Our success on big, colored bears is unrivaled.
 Over 50% of the bears our hunters harvest are 7 feet or better with lots of color phase bears.
 Our hunter shot opportunities are extremely high.
 Plus you have the option to hunt two bears!
 All of this plus no pesky mosquitoes!
 Accommodations are included in a simple travel trailer.
 This is a no frills hunt.
-Hunters wishing a little more comfort can stay (at their expense) at the White Mountain Apache Hotel and Casino, only 10 miles from camp. #606
+Hunters wishing a little more comfort can stay (at their expense) at the White Mountain Apache Hotel and Casino, only 10 miles from camp.
+Rifle or muzzleloader hunting only. #606

 Plus 7% tax.